orange-cloudfoundry/matomo-cf-service/README.md

 The user guide of the service is available [here](src/main/doc/index.md).

+## Tributes
+The scripting code to adapt Matomo configuration code to CloudFoundry is largely inspired from material available from previous experiments and especially from [Sanjay Joshi](https://www.ibm.com/blogs/cloud-archive/2014/07/getting-started-piwik-ibm-bluemix/) at IBM as well as from [Bespinian blog](https://blog.bespinian.io/posts/run-piwik-on-cloud-foundry/).
+Many thanks to them.

 ## Requirements

 You need a CloudFoundry platform to install the Matomo service.
 You can install it globally so that it is available to all users of the platform or scoped to a space.